25 Best DIY Halloween Costumes for All Ages

 Then we cut a rectangle out for her to look through and used some netting so it was super breathable.
 I’m so happy with how it came out!”

-If your kids love passing these funny wiggly tube men on the side of the road, then take inspiration with an adorable and super unique costume – easy enough the whole family could even sport the same thing!
+If your kids love passing these funny wiggly tube men on the side of the road, then take inspiration with an adorable and super unique costume that will be easy enough that the whole family could even sport the same thing!

 Here’s what one my Hip team members shared about her son’s fun costume:

-“I purchased 2 laundry baskets from Walmart and a few big binder clips, big googly eyes (I got lucky and found some at the Dollar Tree), and a piece of black mesh.
-I cut out the area for the mouth and hot glued the mesh to the inside.
-Cut 2 holes for arms to go through.
+“I purchased 2 laundry baskets from Walmart (under $7!) and a few big binder clips, big googly eyes (I got lucky and found some at the Dollar Tree), and a piece of black mesh.
+I cut out the area for the mouth and hot-glued the mesh to the inside.
+Cut two holes for arms to go through.

 Then cut out the bottom of one basket (this will be the bottom part.)
 Keep the handles intact because you’ll use this to put your arms through to hold up the basket.
 I used the binder clips to fasten to the shirt and the other basket so everything was easily put together and taken apart.”